Home › YouTube Transcript Generator

 Step 2: Open ChatGPT and Start a New Chat

 Go to chat.openai.com and start a new conversation.
-If you're using the free tier, GPT-4o mini works fine for most transcripts.
+GPT-4o mini (free tier) works fine for most transcripts.
 GPT-4o handles longer videos better.

 Step 3: Paste the Transcript with a Clear Prompt